20 Minute Fudgy Chocolate Brownie Cookies

 Best chocolate to use

-The best chocolate to use here is Semi Sweet Dark Chocolate- I like the bakers bar but you can use chocolate chips too.
+The best chocolate to use here is Semi Sweet Dark Chocolate- I like getting a bar of baking chocolate but you can use chocolate chips too.
 Semi sweet here is the because its not too sweet like milk and not too bitter.
 Def the way to go!

 Whipping the eggs